Configure a Gateway Load Balancer in AWS for Inline V Series Solution

 Device Index |

-Add 2 Network Interfaces for the GigaVUE V Series Node with device index as 0 for the data interface and 1 for the mgmt interface.
-Select the appropriate security group for the interfaces. |
+Add 2 Network Interfaces for the GigaVUE V Series Node with device index as 0 and 1 (mgmt and data interface respectively) and for the interfaces. |

 Yes |